 Copperplate Gothic Font

 The typeface suggests an uncommon combination of effects; the glyphs are reminiscent of stone carving or lettering on copperplate engravings.
 The wide horizontal axis is traditional of Victorian display sorts.
-Yet the result is a ways cleanser and leaves a crisp effect in letterpress or offset printing.

 Leave a Reply